Canes — choosing the right one and using it safely

 The standard straight cane is the most common.
 It has a simple curved handle and a single point of contact with the ground.
 These come in wood or aluminum, and most adjust to different heights.
 Standard canes are appropriate for people with balance issues but relatively good strength and one-handed stability.

 Quad canes have four points of contact with the ground, making them more stable than straight canes.
 They're useful for people who need more stability than a straight cane provides but don't need the full support of a walker.
-Quad canes are wider and sometimes harder to work through through narrow spaces or crowds, but they're genuinely more stable on uneven ground.
+Quad canes are wider and sometimes harder to work through narrow spaces or crowds, but they're genuinely more stable on uneven ground.

 Material matters too.
 Wooden canes often feel more elegant but can be heavier.
 Aluminum canes are lighter and often adjustable.
 Some people have strong preferences about what feels right in their hand.
-Wood might feel warm and natural.
-Aluminum might feel cold but modern.
 Visiting a medical equipment store and actually holding different canes helps someone choose what feels good.
+Getting fitted is straightforward and often something a physical therapist can do at no charge or a small fee.
+Taking the time to get the height right makes an enormous difference in comfort and effectiveness.

 Proper Technique and Common Mistakes